osilander/bacterial-genomics-intro/ngs-assembly/index.rst

 After studying this tutorial you should be able to:

 #.
-Compute and interpret a whole genome assembly.
+Construct and interpret a whole genome assembly.
 #.
 Discuss the relative advantages and disadvantages of using short- and long-read seqeuncing technology for genome assembly.
 #.
 Judge the quality of a genome assembly.